Tonsil

 When used unqualified, the term most commonly refers specifically to the palatine tonsils, which are two lymphoid organs situated at either side of the back of the human throat.
 The palatine tonsils and the adenoid tonsil are organs consisting of lymphoepithelial tissue located near the oropharynx and nasopharynx (parts of the throat).

 Structure

 Humans are born with four types of tonsils: the pharyngeal tonsil, two tubal tonsils, two palatine tonsils and the lingual tonsils.

 Development

 The palatine tonsils tend to reach their largest size in puberty, and they gradually undergo atrophy thereafter.
 However, they are largest relative to the diameter of the throat in young children.
 In adults, each palatine tonsil normally measures up to 2.5 cm in length, 2.0 cm in width and 1.2 cm in thickness.

-The adenoid grows until the age of 5, starts to shrink at the age of 7 and becomes very small in adulthood.
+The adenoid grows until the age of 5, starts to shrink at the age of 7.
+It often becomes significantly smaller during adolescence, with marked atrophy in adulthood.
+In some individuals, persistent hypertrophy can cause nasal obstruction or sleep disturbances.

+The lingual tonsils develop more slowly than the palatine and pharyngeal tonsils, becoming prominent later in childhood.
+They consist of multiple nodules at the base of the tongue and tend to maintain a relatively stable size throughout life.
+However, mild hypertrophy or inflammation can occur due to chronic irritation or infection.

+The tubal tonsils, located near the openings of the Eustachian tubes, are present from birth and develop along with the other components of Waldeyer’s ring.
+They remain relatively small and are less prominent than other tonsillar tissues.
+There is limited evidence of significant age-related hypertrophy or atrophy.

+Age-related changes in function

+Tonsillar tissues exhibit functional and structural changes across the lifespan.
+In early childhood, they are immunologically active, with high germinal center proliferation, robust B-cell clonal expansion, and somatic hypermutation that supports the development of immunologic memory.

+With age, germinal center activity declines, and the innate immune landscape shifts.
+A recent study showed that aging tonsils accumulate innate immune cells such as mast cells and monocytes expressing CD206 and CD163, indicating altered phagocytic profiles.
+T-cell activity also declines due to changes in the stromal microenvironment.

+These findings suggest that the tonsillar immune function matures and attenuates with age, correlating with the observed size reduction in adulthood.

+Structural and immunological overview of the tonsillar system

+Tonsils are encapsulated lymphoid structures with specialized crypt epithelium that increases surface area for antigen capture.
+Palatine tonsils, for instance, have deep invaginations that harbor microbial communities and antigen-presenting cells.

+Histologically, tonsils contain lymphoid follicles with germinal centers where B cells undergo affinity maturation.
+They are covered by stratified squamous epithelium, and the tissue harbors a dense population of dendritic cells, T lymphocytes, and macrophages, creating a potent mucosal immune interface.

+This architecture allows the tonsils to function as immune sentinels at the junction of the respiratory and gastrointestinal tracts, forming the Waldeyer's ring.